 Co-Founder and Chairwoman, Asian Americans Action Fund

 Cam is a professional private wealth and investment advisor.
 She is also well known for starting a goat farm in the heart of Buckhead neighborhood.
+She is the owner of the Buckhead Goats brand and operator of the Buckhead Goats Farmhouse.
 Ashling, a longtime Democratic activist who also served as a member of the Georgia Asian Americans and Pacific Islanders for Biden-Harris leadership council, immigrated to Georgia in 1988 as a political refugee from Vietnam.
 In addition to being a community activist, she is a single mom of a three year-old.
 She is an active advocate for the AAPI community especially on issues related to social justice and equality.
-Ashling started a PAC to support candidates that supports AAPI political activism and causes.
+Ashling also found and chair the first AAPI progressive political action committee fund – the Georgia Advancing Progress PAC (GAPPAC) that works on local state elections.
+She later started a chapter of national election fund – Asian Americans Action Fund, a fund to support candidates that supports AAPI political activism and causes.

 First Lieutenant of the US